On this page, you can read or download an excerpt from each of my novels, starting with my most recent release.

 ‘Authentic and heartbreaking, Davis’s intoxicating new novel is an exploration of identity, not as a fixed point, but as something fragile, shape-shifting and transient.’

-An Unchoreographed Life
+Excerpt from An Unchoreographed Life

 At six years old, Belinda Brabbage has amassed a wealth of wisdom and secret worries.
 She knows all the best hiding places in her Worlds End flat, how to zap monsters with her pig-shaped torch and that strangers will tempt you into their cars with offers of Fizzy Fish.
 Even so, it’s impossible to know how to behave when you don’t really understand who you are.
 Mummy doesn’t like to be plagued with questions about her family but, when she isn’t concentrating, she lets small nuggets slip, and Belinda collects them all, knowing they are pieces of a complicated jigsaw.